dlivingston866/automatic-palm-tree/automatic-palm-tree/README.md

 # Description:
 This app creates a table of employees from randomuser.me in any length desired.
-The table has colums of employees' first name, last name, email address, phone number, and age.
+The table has colums of employee's first name, last name, email address, phone number, and age.

 # Technologies:
 * React